-- Meet with the professor and ask to reconsider the grade based on the possibility that, in light of the course requirements as defined in the syllabus, - a mistake may have been made, or to reconsider the grade based on other facts that the student believes to be relevant. - 2.
+- 1. Meet with the professor and ask to reconsider the grade based on the possibility that, in light of the course requirements as defined in the syllabus, a mistake may have been made, or to reconsider the grade based on other facts that the student believes to be relevant. - 2.
 If the professor changes the grade, the professor will notify the Registrar who will update the grade in Populi.
-If the professor does not change the grade, - the student may appeal the decision to the Academic Committee. - 3.
-Appeal the decision to the Academic Committee no later than two weeks after the professor's decision by stating the case in writing and submitting it and any supporting documentation to the Vice-President of Academic Affairs. - 4.
-Vice President for Academic Affairs convenes the Academic Committee no later than two weeks after receiving the student's appeal in writing. - Academic Committee notifies all concerned of its decision no later than two weeks after convening.
+If the professor does not change the grade, the student may appeal the decision to the Academic Committee. - 3.
+Appeal the decision to the Academic Committee no later than two weeks after the professor's decision by stating the case in writing and submitting it and any supporting documentation to the Academic Dean. - 4.
+The Academic Dean convenes the Academic Committee no later than two weeks after receiving the student's appeal in writing. - 5.
+The Academic Committee notifies all concerned of its decision no later than two weeks after convening.
 The judgment of the Academic Committee is final.